gchq/sleeper/docs/usage/data-processing.md

 to `ageOff(timestamp, 1209600000)`.
 The second parameter is the maximum age in milliseconds.

 This means that every time a compaction or a query runs, rows will be excluded from the output if they have a timestamp that's older than the specified age.
+As this is applied during compactions, the data which is too old is effectively deleted from the table.
 This becomes part of the definition of the table, and you will never see data that has a timestamp older than that according to the clock of the query processor.

 See the the [table properties documentation](properties/table/data_definition.md) for the supported filtering operations.
 This can be applied with the Java or DataFusion data engine.